neorman/React-Boilerplates/with-Redux-Routing-Test/README.md

-# This Is Yocale 2.2
+# This Is a Boilderplate for React
 ### To Run:
 ### 1) yarn install
 ### 2) yarn start